Broder Birthday Bash returns

 “The last show was so good, it sounded so good, that I put together a 10-song YouTube video,” Broder stated.

-The link for that video is: youtube.com/watch?v=LCKaoHJ9yBk.
+The link for that video is: https://www.youtube.com/watch?v=LCKaoHJ9yBk.
 You may also find it by typing in “Cosmic Hall 2022” in the YouTube search bar.

 “It’s a 12-minute video with parts of 10 songs.
 It worked out good, so now anytime I talk to someone who doesn’t have Facebook I tell them about the YouTube video and they can go there and check us out, see what we’re all about.”

-Being Broder’s privately owned venue, The Cosmic Hall is only open when Off The Rails is performing.
+Being Broder’s privately owned venue, The Cosmic Hall is only open when Off The Rails are performing.
 And that is every three months.
 So this is an opportunity that doesn’t happen often.

 “We enjoy it,” said the guitarist about playing in his own place.
 “I don’t really want to move equipment anymore, ya know?
 It’s just too hot and too hard to set up.